markdalgleish/Eventralize/README.md

     destroy: function() {
       this.$elem.uneventralize(this.events);
     },
-    //All functions are automatically passed the 'event' object zoom  : function(event) { ... },
+    //All functions are passed an extended 'event' object zoom  : function(event) { ... },
     close : function(event) { ... },
     next  : function(event) { ... },